ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The challenges that the client can fulfill in order to prove possession of the identifier (for pending authorizations).
 For final authorizations, the challenges that were used.
 Each array entry is a dictionary with parameters required to validate the challenge.
-A client should attempt to fulfill at most one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.
+A server SHOULD treat the challenges portion satisfied when a client fulfills one challenge.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 The value of the identifier MUST be the ASCII